 Over the last 40 years, hundreds of Indigenous youth from communities across Canada have participated in CWY’s unique leadership programs.
 Want to know more about their experience?

 We encourage you to take a look at video and written testimonials from our Indigenous alumni.

 We can also connect you directly with CWY alumni who can share their experiences with you.
 They will be able to tell you more about leaving their community and their time on the program as well as support you through our application process.
-Contact our Alumni and Volunteer Coordinator, Elizabeth Drouin, at email@example.com or 1-800-605-3526 ext.
+Contact our Alumni and Events Coordinator, Vanessa Ferreira-Valente, At email@example.com or 1-800-605-3526 ext.
 338 who will connect you with an alumnus near you.